Category Archives: James Wilby

 As they chase each other around the pond, grab each other, and lightly smack bottoms, one cannot help but wonder if this scene set the tone for 1987’s gay-themed period piece based on another E.M.
 Forster novel, called Maurice.

 As with the other aforementioned E.M.
-Forster films, class distinctions, and expectations are a major element in A Room with a View and make Lucy and George all the more likable as a couple.
+Forster films, class distinctions and expectations are a major element in A Room with a View and make Lucy and George all the more likable as a couple.

-I did not find Helena Bonham Carter, an actor I like, overall very compelling as Lucy, and I think this leads to the story being slightly less than it might have with another in the role.
+I did not find Helena Bonham Carter, an actor I like, overall very compelling as Lucy, and I think this leads to the story being slightly less than it might have been with another in the role.

-We may root for Lucy and George, but if the pair do not wind up together it is more of a pity rather than a travesty.
+We may root for Lucy and George, but if the pair do not wind up together, it is more of a pity rather than a travesty.

-To summarize A Room with a View, the story is good, not great, and other key components to the film are much better than the central love story of Lucy and George but are therefore secondary to the main action.
+To summarize A Room with a View, the story is good, not great, and other key components to the film are much better than the central love story of Lucy and George, but are therefore secondary to the main action.

-Many of the aspects that could have made A Room with a View (1986) great, were too often on the sidelines.
+Many of the aspects that could have made A Room with a View (1986) great were too often on the sidelines.

 Oscar Nominations: 3 wins-Best Picture, Best Director-James Ivory, Best Supporting Actor-Denholm Elliott, Best Supporting Actress-Maggie Smith, Best Screenplay Based on Material from Another Medium (won), Best Art Direction (won), Best Cinematography, Best Costume Design (won)